physar/SummerSchoolDNT2012/assignments/startCode/README_v2.txt

 CONFIG.PY
 ----------------------
-Contains dictionairy of all modules.
+Contains a dictionairy of all modules.

 A module is loaded using the following syntax:
     >> moduledict["<module-system-reference-name>"] = [<load>, "<class-name-of-module>"]